Benchmarking of Quantum Protocols: Introduction

 \section{Introduction}

 In recent years, quantum technologies have seen significant advancements \cite{acin2018quantum,wehner2018quantum,pirandola2020advances,pirandola2015advances}.
 The rapid development in quantum hardware components such as single-photon detectors and quantum memories promises a vision of small-scale and large-scale quantum networks with real world applications \cite{wallucks2020quantum,wang2019efficient,korzh2020demonstration}.
-Quantum networks offer new functionalities and services that are not possible in their classical counterpart.
-Prominent examples are secure communications enabled by quantum cryptography, and blind quantum computing \cite{caleffi2020rise}.
-Whereas quantum networks are not meant to replace existing classical ones, they have a great potential to extend the capabilities of classical networks.
+Quantum networks offer new functionalities and services that are not possible in their classical counterpart. {Prominent examples are secure communication and computation enabled by quantum cryptography, quantum secure direct communication (QSDC), blind quantum computing and distributed secure quantum machine learning \cite{caleffi2020rise,pirandola2020advances,cuomo2020towards,sheng2021one,chen2018three,long2021drastic,qi202115,zhou2020device,sheng2017distributed}.} Whereas quantum networks are not meant to replace existing classical ones, they have a great potential to extend the capabilities of classical networks.

 Quantum protocols, as the use cases of quantum networks, offer unique communication and computation features.
 The most well-known example is quantum key distribution (QKD), which provides forward secrecy.
 Moreover, quantum cryptographic protocols such as quantum money and quantum digital signature (QDS) enable guaranteeing unforgeability with desired security level \cite{bozzio2018experimental,amiri2017quantum,kumar2019practically,amiri2016secure,wallden2015quantum}.
 Another significant example is verifiable blind quantum computation (VBQC), which enables delegated quantum computation while preserving privacy \cite{broadbent2009universal,fitzsimons2017unconditionally}.
 Whereas the advantages offered by these protocols are promising, their commercial deployment requires several steps to be taken.